 Meanwhile on the Market floor we have gift-packed daily market, guest markets from Zero Waste Goods, Urban Makers and East End Trades Guild, as well as our regular Antiques Market if you can start your long weekend on a Thursday.

-Christmas Past at Museum of Home
+Winter Festival at Museum of Home

 This fabulous free exhibition returns to the Museum of Home in Shoreditch from the start of November, offering visitors the chance to experience how people have celebrated Christmas and other Winter events in their home over the past 400 years.